 NPG typically makes up a small portion of a factory’s overall business.
 To make audits more efficient for our suppliers, and to help ensure any necessary improvements are made, we look for opportunities to collaborate with other manufacturers and retailers doing business in the same factories as Nordstrom.

-By empowering workers who produce our private label products with the knowledge and skills to make informed decisions about their health, careers and work environments, we can strengthen the communities from which our products and materials are sourced.
+By empowering the men and women who produce our private-label products with the knowledge and skills to make informed decisions about their health, careers and work environments, we can strengthen the communities from which our products and materials are sourced.

 Some of our partnerships and programs include:

-• American Apparel & Footwear Association (AAFA) – Nordstrom is a member of AAFA, an organization that's leading positive change for the apparel and footwear industry.
-AAFA enables a collaborative forum to promote best practices and innovation among the industry, suppliers and customers.
+• American Apparel & Footwear Association (AAFA) – Nordstrom is a member of the AAFA, which enables a collaborative forum to promote best practices and innovation between apparel and footwear brands, suppliers and customers.

-• ILO Better Work – We are a member of ILO Better Work, a collaborative program focused on improving worker-management cooperation, working conditions, and dialogue between the factory, Better Work, and buyers.
+• ILO Better Work – We are a member of ILO Better Work, a collaborative program focused on improving worker-management cooperation, working conditions and dialogue among the factory, Better Work and buyers.

-• Business for Social Responsibility (BSR) – We've collaborated with BSR since 1998 to improve conditions in factories, create sustainable environmental practices, and develop long-term solutions that exceed basic compliance monitoring, including through HERproject.
+• BSR (Business for Social Responsibility) – We've collaborated with BSR since 1998 to improve conditions in factories, create sustainable environmental practices and develop long-term solutions that exceed basic compliance monitoring, including through HERproject.
 Learn more about our support of HERproject in factories around the world.

-• Sustainable Apparel Coalition – Nordstrom is a founding member of the Sustainable Apparel Coalition, which works to reduce the social and environmental impacts of apparel and footwear products.
+• Sustainable Apparel Coalition (SAC) – Nordstrom is a founding member of the Sustainable Apparel Coalition, which works to reduce the social and environmental impacts of apparel and footwear products.
 In addition to other tools and resources, SAC created the Higg Index, a tool to measure the environmental performance of factories over time.